 There was no access for inspection to the foundations, to behind side wall linings or to the underside of the main floor construction.
-The property was fully furnished at the time of inspection.
 Fitted coverings prevented access to the floor surfaces.
-Fibreglass insulation laid between and over ceiling joists within the roof space, limiting inspection access to "head & shoulders" from the hatch.
-Right shed was locked at time of inspection.
+The roof space is part floored with fibreglass insulation laid between ceiling joists, where open to inspection.
+Vegetation growth to front wall.
 The condition or efficiency of the heating and drainage systems cannot be commented upon.